-How to teach time management skills to kids?
+How to teach time management skills to your kid?

 Managing time is a skill and the sooner the child learns, the better he/she will adapt these skills in his/her life.
-Here are some simple ways to teach time management skills to your children.
+Here are some simple ways to teach time management for kids.

 1. Start before they grow up as teens:

 The earlier the child gets accustomed to the time schedule, the better it is.
 Never wait for them to become teens because of it very difficult then to change or instill the habits formed and it is very difficult to change.